6 Major Benefits of the Mediterranean Diet

 Enjoying the many benefits of the Mediterranean diet is one of the smartest things you can do for your health.
 Cognitive decline, heart disease, cancer, depression, diabetes, and osteoporosis can all be battled with this popular diet.

 The Mediterranean diet, centered around fruits, vegetables, olive oil, nuts, legumes, and whole grains, is good for everything from your brain to your bones.
-Learn the benefits of the Mediterranean diet—and how to use it to prevent cognitive decline, heart disease, depression, and even cancer.
+Learn the benefits of the Mediterranean diet—and how to use it to reduce the risk of cognitive decline, heart disease, depression, and even cancer.

-Below, we offer more details on the health advantages of this popular eating plan.
+Below, we offer more details on the potential health advantages of the Mediterranean diet eating plan.

 MEDITERRANEAN DIET BASICS